fosscafe/inpin2018/pre-requistes_q1.md

 Please feel free to share logs, errors and issues on the [fosscafe mailing list](https://groups.google.com/group/fosscafe)

-PS - Thank you [Raj](https://github.com/rkgade) for posting the same on [fosscafe mailing list](https://groups.google.com/group/fosscafe)
+PS - Thank you [Raj](https://github.com/rkgade) for taking the initiative and sharing the details with the community [fosscafe mailing list](https://groups.google.com/group/fosscafe)